awsdocs/amazon-route53-docs/doc_source/access-control-managing-permissions.md

 **Important**
 We recommend that you first review the introductory topics that explain the basic concepts and options to manage access to your Route 53 resources\.
 For more information, see [Overview of managing access permissions to your Amazon Route 53 resources](access-control-overview.md)\.

+**Note**
+When granting access, the hosted zone and the Amazon VPC must belong to the same partition\.
+A partition is a group of AWS Regions\.
+Each AWS account is scoped to one partition\.
+The following are the supported partitions:
+`aws` \- AWS Regions
+`aws-cn` \- China Regions
+`aws-us-gov` \- AWS GovCloud \(US\) Region
+For more information, see [Access Management](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *AWS General Reference*\.

 **Topics**
 + [Permissions required to use the Amazon Route 53 console](#console-required-permissions)
 + [Example permissions for a domain record owner](#example-permissions-record-owner)